The University selects suppliers through competitive tendering or quotations for lower value purchases.

 Goods/services funded by EU grants

-Where the goods or services being supplied are funded by EU grants with specific conditions relating to procurement advertising, for example European Regional Development Fund (ERDF) - these conditions take precedent over the University's advertising requirements.
-See the ESIF National Procurement Requirements (ESIF-GN-1-001, version 5) published 20 February 2017 information.
+Where the goods or services being supplied are funded by EU grants with specific conditions relating to procurement advertising, for example European Regional Development Fund (ERDF), these conditions take precedent over the University's advertising requirements.
+See the ESIF National Procurement Requirements (ESIF-GN-1-001, version 5) published 20 February 2017 for information.

 Every invitation to tender must state that the University: